Finalists - Young Project Professional of the Year Award 2022

 In our young project professional of the year category the judges are looking for project practitioners who are demonstrating excellence in the delivery of their project(s) and/or programme(s), showing thoughtful engagement with the companies and clients they work with, and contributing to the profession more widely.

-This award is open to project, programme or portfolio managers and practitioners aged 29 years or under at the entry closing date (Monday 21 June 2021).
+This award is open to project, programme or portfolio managers and practitioners aged 29 years or under at the entry closing date (16 June 2022).
 We require entrants to this category to produce a submission of up to 1,000 words detailing how they have met the judging criteria through delivery of a project where their involvement has been greater than six months.
 Entrants may also submit up to four supporting images or graphics only (no text apart from captions).
 Video and audio is not accepted as part of the submission.

 This category consists of two stages, the first stage is the written submission mentioned above and the second stage requires all finalists to present virtually to a panel of judges.

 In this category we also encourage nominations (with the individual’s approval) from employers or colleagues.
 Project professionals from all sectors, and from across the globe, may apply.

 Congratulations to all our finalists listed in this category below ...

 Sam has taken an unorthodox approach to his career, in which he began in Pre-Construction before moving into Operations.
 He has garnered a unique perspective of the ‘whole’ project and an ability to see the ‘Big Picture’.
 He applies this customercentric mindset on the projects he manages to deliver a value for money and positively sustainable product that satisfies each Client.
 Sam is a worthy winner of the Rising Star award as within just three years, he has proven an ability to deliver jobs and exhibited a strong desire to go that extra mile to drive real improvements for stakeholders.